bguthrie/shrubbery/README.md

 ### Caveats

-Shrubbery uses protocol reflection to reify them programmatically using `eval`.
-I don't especially like using `eval` or recommend others use it, but if there's a way to reify protocols dynamically without resorting to it then I haven't found it.
-Some somewhat-obvious use cases suffer for having to drop down into syntax parsing––for example, in limiting the kinds of simple values you can pass as `stub` implementations.
+Shrubbery uses protocol reflection and `eval` to perform dynamic reification without resorting to macros.
+I don't especially like using `eval` or recommend others use it, but if there's a way to improve on the situation I haven't found it.
+Some somewhat-obvious use cases suffer for having to drop down into syntax parsing––for example, in limiting the kinds of simple values you can pass as stub implementations.

 ## Releases